Mason-Lab-Code/.github/profile/README.md

 Copy the contents of the gitignore template to the .gitignore file in your git-initiated directory.
 Add any other expressions to match files and directories specific to your project that you don't want git to track.

-#### Complete your workflow
+#### Complete your workflow and allow git to track changes
 Write and run code, create new files and directories, move files around etc.
 Add contents of the directory to be tracked by git.
 ```
 git add .